Private tutors work with students to enhance their learning across different subjects and prepare them for educational qualifications and tests

 It's possible for some experienced agency tutors to get employment contracts when families are looking for a tutor for a long period of time.

-Private tutors also work independently, rather than through an agency, and do their own promotion and marketing.
+Private tutors can also work independently, rather than through an agency, and do their own promotion and marketing.
 You could join appropriate social media groups where people recommend tutors or use your own contacts to promote yourself.
 Personal recommendation is key to finding work.
 It's important to become a member of The Tutors' Association.
-Members must sign up to a Code of Ethics and pass a criminal record check if tutoring children or vulnerable adults.
+Members must sign up to a Code of Practice and Code of Ethics and pass a criminal record check.

 There are also opportunities to reach a wider audience, throughout the UK and internationally, via online tutoring.